chester-lang/chester2025draft/docs/src/dev/parser-plan.md

    - Semantic meaning is determined by subsequent compilation phases

 3. **Verification Practices**
+   - Follow the git verification practices from development.md
-   - Always verify parser changes with `git diff | cat` before committing
+   - For parser changes specifically:
-   - After committing, use `git diff HEAD^ HEAD | cat` to double-check changes
-   - Special attention to accidental deletions of important parser logic
      - Verify that changes maintain context-free parsing principles
+     - Check that uniform symbol treatment is preserved
+     - Ensure no special handling for specific identifiers was introduced
      - Test both parsers (V1 and V2) using parseAndCheckBoth where possible

 ### Common Parser Development Pitfalls